 SKI exists as a distinct entity within the larger community of scholars, clinicians, and researchers that make up MSK.
-SKI hosts more than 100 laboratory investigators, 400 postdoctoral research fellows (including clinical fellows), and 300 PhD and MD/PhD graduate students.
+SKI hosts more than 100 laboratory investigators and more than 900 pre- and postdoctoral trainees.
 The institute enjoys a close relationship with neighbors Weill Cornell Medicine and The Rockefeller University.

 SKI scientists are leaders in their fields.
 Many are members of the National Academies of Science and Medicine.
 Many are Howard Hughes Medical Institute investigators.
 They are the recipients of numerous awards and honors.